 . . .
 South Downs Review Panel . . .

-We question.
-We question our clients, the site, the design, we question techniques, materials and collaborators.
-By constantly questioning we are always learning and improving, pushing our designs forward.
-We are architectural storytellers and it is essential to us that every project has a different storyline that is unique and considerate of the people and place.
+We question our clients, the site, the design, we question techniques, materials, and collaborators.
+By constantly questioning we are always learning and improving, pushing our designs forward to ensure we are at the forefront of our practice.

 The proposed design was not arrived at through the typical and established way of creating a house.
 Working with Professor Doug King, Eckersley O’ Callaghan, Terra Firma and Rob Hughes, it was a true inter-disciplinary collaboration between the study of structure, environment, landscape and architecture, working together to meet an identified need.

 As our clients approach retirement they identified that their living requirements were changing – they the wished for a home in which they could live comfortably and sustainably for the next 20-30 years.
 The architectural design is innovative - a direct response to the landscape in which it is sited, not only in form, but in the interpretation and display of the vernacular language of the area, realised through a contemporary architectural proposal.